akazukin5151/atupp/README.md

 # Analysis

-## Cumulative population within a certain distance of a train station
+## Barplot: cumulative population within a certain distance of a train station

 ```sh
 cd rust